jakemcc/jakemccrary.com/source/_adventures/climbing-in-el-potrero-chico-mexico.markdown

 I don't know the current (writing this paragraph in November 2017) guidebook situation.
 When we were there in 2016 we picked up a thin paper guidebook.
 We quickly learned that you really should take the number of draw recommendation with a grain of salt.
 Bring up a bunch of draws.
 I've recently read 24 as a recommended number if you are linking up multi-pitch routes.

+## Climbing recommendations

+This is going to be weather dependent, but don't climb in the sun.
+We climbed a little bit in the sun and it was brutal.
+Follow the shade.
+Because of the orientation of the park, you can always find it.

+Even if it is warm outside, you might want to bring up a jacket to protect yourself from the wind.
+Once you get high on the wall the wind really picks up.
+You can see how all of us had on some sort of fleece or wind-proof jacket in the picture of us at the top of Satori.
+We learned this the hard way after climbing "Will the Wolf Survive?" and being real cold near the top.

+There are a lot of bolts.
+Even so, every once in a while something looks run out.
+Usually that meant that section was quite easy and there was a very small chance of falling.
+You'll be fine.

 ## Food

 We ate a lot of dinners at various restaurants all within walking distance of were we stayed.
 It was pretty tasty and I'd probably do the same again.
 There was a pizza and margarita trailer between the park and where we stayed.
 We befriended the owner and ended up eating and drinking there a couple of times.

+You'll want calorie dense food for the actual climbing.
+You're potentially going to be on a wall all day and will want to minimize what you're carrying.

 ## Transportation